 And, if you do lose a client or two, try to see it as freeing up your time to find new clients who will pay your new rates without hesitation.

-- Be honest and give fair warning about your intended price increase
+Be honest and give a fair warning about your intended price increase

 Many businesses increase their fees in response to growing business outgoings.
 For example, an upturn in venue charges, insurance, travel costs, printing and marketing costs, etc. all have to be covered somehow.
 You might need to explain that your own costs have increased and that you’re changing your pricing to reflect this.